-Another takes of the Viking’s invasion into Saxon England.
+Another takes on the Viking’s invasion of Saxon England.
 The year is 899, during the Danish rule in Jórvík and East Anglia.
 The Danes are a North Germanic tribe and face resistance from the King of Wessex and ongoing Viking invasions.

 The protagonist is Osbert, who is taken as an enslaved person by the Danes.
 Rebaptized by the Vikings as Uhtred and adopted by Ragnar the Fearless, he is challenged by his loyalties between his ancestral home and the home which took him in.

 The Last Kingdom features multiple characters that will be mentioned in Vikings: Valhalla.
 Characters such as Ubba (known as Ubbe in Valhalla) appear in both shows, but with different characterizations.
 Valhalla has more historical accuracy than this series.
 The Lost Kingdom does reference lots of Norse culture and lore.
 Like Valhalla, this show is not afraid to get brutal with executions, burnings, and battle deaths.

 This British period drama is a hidden gem of a novel adaptation.
 The story of a person, whilst despising the religion of Christianity, still saves and protects the people of King Alfred due to his word with him.
 Themes of loyalty, honor, and promises are always at the forefront of this series in both novels and shows.See also: The Last Kingdom vs Vikings Which Is Better?

 2/16.
 Vinland Saga

 Thorfinn was an innocent boy living in Iceland when he first heard about Vinland, a land of paradise, from Viking adventurer Leif Erikson.
 Sneaking aboard his father’s ship, he witnesses his father’s death from Askeladd.
 After trying to kill Askeladd, Thorfinn is instead taken in by him.
 Amongst the war between England and Vikings, vengeance will be his.

-The war between England and Danes is a large part of this anime.
+The war between England and the Danes is a large part of this anime.
 Of course, we have already seen the involvement of Leif Erikson and his voyage to Vinland.
 Vinland Saga references actual history and lore, such as the belief in Valhalla, in their fictional stories.